sksalahuddin2828/Python/README.md

 NumPy brings the computational power of languages like C and Fortran to Python, a language much easier to learn and use.
 With this power comes simplicity: a solution in NumPy is often clear and elegant.

-Check out our [home page](https://numpy.org/) for more information.
+Check out our NumPy [home page](https://numpy.org/) for more information.

 ![Matplotlib logotype](https://matplotlib.org/_static/logo2.svg)